Gertrude Sumner Ely: World War I

 During World War I Ely and her sister Henrietta worked with the YMCA and the American Red Cross in France, with Gertrude Ely operating a canteen near the front.
 Her work was explained in Katherine Mayo's 1920 account of the YMCA's contributions in the war:Gertrude Ely had a flivver, lucky woman.
 Into that flivver, on the word to move, she packed a lot of rations, a cook-stove, a boiler, chocolate, a fiddle, some maps, a Y red triangle sign, writing paper, pens, ink, candles, her own bedroll, a lot of useful odds and ends, and all the cigarettes that room remained for.
 Then she started out a little ahead of the column.She was believed to be the first American woman to cross the Rhine into Germany after the signing of the armistice.
 She received the Croix de Guerre, twice, for bravery under fire.
+Ely was captain of a women's baseball team that played US army units in occupied Germany in 1919.
 She shared a place of honor in a 1919 parade in New York, with fellow YMCA war workers Mary Noel Arrowsmith, Frances Gulick, Ethel Creighton Torrance, and Marjorie Skelding.